 The types of intellectual disability services, eligibility for services, support plans and reviews and complaints are covered.

-As seen in Understanding disability and the law, under the National Disability Agreement, the Commonwealth Department of Social Services (DSS) does not itself provide any specialist services, but funds and monitors some employment and advocacy services.
+Under the National Disability Agreement, the Australian Government Department of Social Services does not provide specialist services, but funds and monitors some employment and advocacy services.

-By contrast, the Victorian DHHS currently directly provides a number of specialist accommodation, case management and support services, as well as funding and monitoring a range of local government and non-government services.
+By contrast, the Victorian DHHS directly provides specialist accommodation, case management and support services, as well as funding for and monitoring of a range of local government and non-government services.
 Most of the government-operated services are for people who have an intellectual disability and who are eligible for services under the Disability Act.

 Funded local government and non-government services include services for people who have an intellectual disability, as well as services funded under the Disability Act for people who have other sorts of disabilities and need specialist services.

 Requests for services for a person who has an intellectual disability may be made directly to disability service providers.
 A formal assessment may not be required if disability is accepted as self-evident.
 Under previous legislation, the IDPS Act, an assessment and declaration of eligibility had to be made, using the definition of intellectual disability in the legislation, before services were provided.

 As with intellectual disability, requests for services for people who have other disabilities may be made directly to disability service providers.
 A formal assessment may not be required if disability is accepted as self-evident.
 (Under the previous legislation, an assessment and declaration of eligibility to receive disability services had to be made prior to provision of services.)

 Depending on the individual person’s type of disability, disability services may be requested for children under the category of intellectual disability (s 3(b) Disability Act), or, where more relevant, under one of the other categories, including: